 If someone in your residence suffers from allergies or asthma, we suggest having a filter with a greater MERV rating.
 The greater the number this is, the better your filter is at eliminating contaminants.

 Keep fresh air circulating by opening windows whenever it’s warm enough.
 We also recommend running exhaust fans in your bathroom and kitchen as much as possible to get rid of pollutants and bring in more fresh air.

 4. Call Our Indoor Air Quality Pros

-From whole-home air purifiers to HEPA filters, Comfort Masters Service Experts has a resolution to help your loved ones breathe more freely.
+From whole-home air purifiers, Comfort Masters Service Experts has a resolution to help your loved ones breathe more freely.
 We’ll help you select the best option during your free home comfort assessment.
 Contact us at 847-250-6729 to book yours now!